We help to keep your website protected from security vulnerabilities in WordPress plugins.

 With our service we provide you access to what we think is the best plugin vulnerability data out there.
-Our data comes from the aforementioned monitoring of hacking attempts, checking plugins for additional vulnerabilities, and monitoring numerous sources of public disclosures of plugin vulnerabilities.
+Our data comes from monitoring of hacking attempts, checking plugins for additional vulnerabilities, and monitoring numerous sources of public disclosures of plugin vulnerabilities.
 We test out each vulnerability to determine whether it has been fixed and to determine what versions are vulnerable, so if a vulnerability is found in the version of a plugin you are using you get an email alert warning you about it.
 That way you can take quick action to limit your exposure, if you need help in deciding how to deal with that we are always available to assist in that.
 In some cases a small workaround can be crafted to allow you continue to use the plugin while a fuller fix is being developed.

 With vulnerabilities that haven’t been fixed when we come across them we try to work with the developers and the Plugin Directory to get them fixed, which limits the exposure of you and everyone else using the plugins have to the vulnerability.

 To make better decisions on what plugins you use, you can see historical data on what vulnerabilities have been in past versions of the plugins you use or plan to use.